zxcvbnius/slate/source/index.md

     }
 }
 ```
-Use this command to kick a user from chat room.
+This command is a function for admins to manage members in a chat room.
+They can remove users from the member list.

-Note that kicking a user from the chat room doesn't change the chatRoom's
-**whiteList**.
-So if the user is in the white list of the chat room, he can
-join back to the room himself.
+Note that kicking a user from the chat room doesn’t change the **WhiteList**.
+So if the user is in the White List of the chat room, she can join back to the room by himself.

-To completely ban a user from the chat room, emit a "chat/whiteList/update"
-first, before kicking him out.
+To completely block a user from joining the chat room, please emit a “chat/whiteList/update” before kicking him out.

 ### Socket.IO